Population Ethics

 Mere Addition Paradox

 In world A, everyone’s well-being is very high.
 World A+ contains (i) one population group that is identical to the A population in terms of population size and average well-being, and (ii) a second group of the same size but with slightly lower well-being.
 Most people would agree that A+ is not worse than A (and may even be better) since, intuitively, merely adding people with lives worth living (without thereby harming anyone else) cannot make an outcome worse.
-Now consider world B with the same overall population size as A+.
+Now consider world B, which has the same overall population size as A+.
 The average well-being in B is slightly higher than in A+ but lower than in A. When we compare worlds A+ and B, it seems that B must be better.
 Not only are the average and total welfare in B higher than in A+, but well-being is also more equally distributed.
 Yet, if B is better than A+, and A+ is not worse than A, it follows that B must be better than A.18 Repeating this process—comparing world B with B+ and C etc.—leads to world Z with an enormous number of people with lives barely worth living.
 Following the above reasoning, world Z must be better than world A: the repugnant conclusion.

 Attacking the Alternatives